smartdataHQ/cxs/README.md

 1. Fleet detects the changes.
 2. Fleet processes the relevant Helm charts, Kustomize overlays, and Kubernetes manifests.
 3. Fleet applies these configurations to the designated Kubernetes clusters, ensuring the deployed state matches the state defined in Git.

+### Deployment strategy: Kustomize-first
+- Author resources in `base/` with environment-agnostic manifests.
+- Apply environment differences only via `overlays/dev|staging|production`.
+- Use Fleet `targetCustomizations` to select overlays by cluster labels for staging/production.
+- Keep shell scripts as thin dev helpers (secrets, local testing, port-forwarding).
+- No env-specific imperative logic in scripts; use `kubectl kustomize` / `-k` exclusively for apply.

+### Testing policy: minimal tooling
+- Prefer ephemeral tests using `kubectl run` with official images (e.g., `postgres:16-alpine`) to verify connectivity.
+- Do not add client libraries/binaries to this repository.
+- Per-solution `test-connection.sh` owns its test; the root `test-connections.sh` only delegates.
+- Always use `--rm` for ephemeral test pods so they are removed automatically when tests complete.

+### Data layer high-availability (production)
+- For persistence/data solutions (databases, queues, search, etc.), production must be highly available: **3 or more nodes is the bare minimum**.
+- Achieve HA using the appropriate technology (operators like Percona/Crunchy for PostgreSQL, native clustering for Kafka/Solr, or managed services).
+Do not scale a single-container `Deployment` for stateful HA.
+- Dev uses a simple single-instance container for simplicity; staging mirrors production patterns at smaller scale; production enforces HA, pinned images, and strict policies.

 ## Monitoring